CALCULATE YOUR SIP RETURNS

 Wilder categorised divergence as positive and negative divergence.
 He opined that directional movement doesn’t confirm a price, and so you need to identify deviation for a potential change in trend.
 Divergence is a condition where the price line and RSI move in the opposite direction.

-How to interpret an RSI indicator
+How to Interpret an RSI Indicator

-– Divergence occurs when a price line shows a new high or low that isn’t confirmed by RSI indicator.
+- Divergence occurs when a price line shows a new high or low that isn’t confirmed by the RSI indicator.
 It is a critical indicator which shows a price reversal trend.

-– Top Swing and bottom swing failures are also part of divergence.
+- Top Swing and bottom swing failures are also forms of divergence.
 When RSI marks a lower high which is then followed by a downside move below a previous low, a Top Swing Failure is said to have taken place.
 Similarly, when RSI makes a higher low, which is then followed by an upward move above a previous high, a Bottom Swing Failure occurs.

-Limitation of RSI
+Limitations of RSI

 Conclusion